wp-plugins/facebook-page-feed-graph-api/readme.txt

 This plugin is shortcode based, unlike many other Facebook social plugins that are available.
 Simply call the [facebook-page-plugin] shortcode and set your settings within the shortcode.
 Place it wherever you like, as often as you like.

 == Installation ==

+= From your WordPress dashboard =

-- Click `Add New` from the plugins page in your wordpress site
+1. Click `Add New` from the plugins page in your wordpress site
-- Search for `Facebook Page Plugin`
+2. Search for `Facebook Page Plugin`
-- Click on install
+3. Click on install

-Alternatively
+= Alternatively from wordpress.org =

+1. Download the latest version of Facebook Page Plugin
+2. Extract the files
-- Upload the entire `facebook-page-feed-graph-api` folder to the `/wp-content/plugins/` directory.
+3. Upload the entire `facebook-page-feed-graph-api` folder to the `/wp-content/plugins/` directory.

-- Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
 = How do I use the plugin? =